 Several U.S. companies are formulating cooperative development arrangements and seeking licenses to produce a flexible, high-temperature superconducting tape developed at Los Alamos National Laboratory, paving the way for near-term commercial applications.
 If plans now evolving are carried out by industry, large quantities of the high current-density, thick-film tape could be available within a few years.
 These would enable development of very sensitive infrared detectors, magnetic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FLEXIBLE SUPERCONDUCTORS SHOW COMMERCIAL PROMISE".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FLEXIBLE SUPERCONDUCTORS SHOW COMMERCIAL PROMISE".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.